On Errors in Golang

 at time of programming there will never be an error.
 Or, if there is an error, some fundamental assumptions broke.

-A good example is the Compile function from the regexp
+A good example is the Compile function from the regexp package.
+This function

 has the following signature: